cipherfps/ATLAS-Backend/README.md

 # ATLAS

 Atlas is a Fortnite backend for all versions of fortnite prioritized for trickshotters!
-This backend has features such as the following
+This backend has features such as the following:
 - Straight Bloom Toggle
 - CurveTable Toggle
 - CurveTable Editor